Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Kastellet

-Before entering this old military complex shaped like a five-pointed star, however, stick as close to the water as possible walking down Langelinie Pier.
-In total it should take about 20 minutes to reach the famous—albeit quite tiny—bronze statue of Hans Christian Andersen’s The Little Mermaid.
-The statue is a bit underwhelming as an attraction viewed for a moment before moving on, but if you’re already in the area you might as well see this iconic symbol of Copenhagen.
+Continue down the waterfront on Toldbodgade.
+Follow the path onto Amaliegade at the dead-end, a large green expanse will be laid out in front of you.
+Before entering this old military complex shaped like a five-pointed star, stick close to the water walking down Langelinie Pier.
+It will take 20 minutes to reach the famous—albeit tiny—bronze statue of Hans Christian Andersen’s The Little Mermaid.
+The statue is notoriously underwhelming as an attraction viewed for a moment before moving on, but if you’re already in the area, you might as well see this iconic symbol of Copenhagen.

 Lunch — Damindra